What gifts to include in expectant moms gift baskets?

 Hospitals provide you with a belly belt after a C-section.
 It is highly recommended to wear belly wrap, it will not only help you with a lot of support around your abdominal area but also it will help you get in shape by shrinking your abdominal muscles quickly.

 Avoid going up and down the stairs for at least two weeks.
 If you really have to depend on your house configuration, room, bathroom, and kitchen location, then be careful to do it once or twice only if you think you are ready also your body is ready to handle this.

-If you are a first-time mom and you are planning to breastfeed it is always a good idea to have a lactation consultant help you how to latch on your baby.
-It seems really easy but some babies are hard to latch on.
+If you are a first-time mom and are planning to breastfeed, it is always a good idea to have a lactation consultant help you how to latch your baby.
+It seems really easy, but some babies are hard to latch.
 Hospitals offer a lactation class at the hospital for new moms.
 Those are really helpful.

-Place a pillow in your lap to elevate baby for nursing, so you don’t have to bend on to your baby rather bring your baby on a reasonable height and position to nurse.
+For c-section moms, placing a pillow in your lap to elevate the baby for nursing; that way, you don’t have to bend for your baby.
+Instead, bring the baby closer to a reasonable height and position to nurse.

-You definitely going to need some stool softeners.
-They give you these in hospital but you have to keep having them for about 10 days unless you get a regular bowel movement.
+You are definitely going to need some stool softeners.
+They give you these in hospital, but you have to keep having them for about 10 days unless you get a regular bowel movement.
 At my first delivery, I had to take it for more than a month.
-But the second time it was just about three weeks.
+But the second time, it was just about three weeks.